lupyuen/pinephone-lvgl-zig/README.md

     ["Build Apache NuttX RTOS on Alpine Linux"](https://gist.github.com/lupyuen/880caa0547378028243b8cc5cfdc50a8)

+1. To forward Network Ports, click the "Ports" tab beside "Terminal"

-1. To configure the features in the Alpine Linux Container, edit the file `.devcontainer/devcontainer.json`
+    To configure other features in the Alpine Linux Container, edit the file `.devcontainer/devcontainer.json`

 # Zig Version